Olrik-WP/SC-DataRunnerNet/README.md

 > 💡 **Tip**: open the **Targets** tab first to see which terminals are
 > the most stale — you'll farm the most useful submissions in the same
 > trip.

+> 💡 **Batch tip**: validate several captures in a row, then click
+> **Send batch** in the Inbox toolbar.
+A preview shows you exactly what
+> will be sent and deduplicates overlapping reports automatically.

 ---